๐ŸงHistory of Modern Philosophy

 3. Compare Hobbes and Locke on human nature and political authority.
 How do their different empirical observations about humans lead to different conclusions about government?

-4. If an FRQ asks you to trace the "radicalization" of empiricism from Locke through Berkeley to Hume, what trajectory would you describe?
-What gets progressively eliminated or questioned?
+4. If you need to trace the "radicalization" of empiricism from Locke through Berkeley to Hume, what trajectory would you describe?
+What gets progressively eliminated or questioned at each stage?

-5. Why is Bacon considered the "father of empiricism" even though Locke's epistemological work is more systematic?
+5. Why is Bacon considered a founding figure of empiricism even though Locke's epistemological work is more systematic?
 What distinct contribution does each make to the empiricist tradition?